 - 5. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332 because there is complete diversity of citizenship between Plaintiff and Defendant.
-Defendant is a Pennsylvania corporation with its principal place of business in Pennsylvania.
+Plaintiff is a restaurant/bar in Pennsylvania and a citizen of Pennsylvania.
+Defendant is an Illinois corporation with its principal places of business in Illinois.
 Further, Plaintiff has suffered business losses in an amount greater than \$150,000.00.
 The amount in controversy necessary for diversity jurisdiction over a declaratory judgment action is measured by the value of those business losses.
 Id. § 1332(a). - 6.
-The Court has personal jurisdiction over Defendant because Defendant's principal place of business is in this District.
-Defendant is subject to general jurisdiction of this Court.
-At all relevant times, Defendant s transacted, solicited, and conducted business in Pennsylvania through its employees, agents, and/or sales representatives, and derived substantial revenue from such business in Pennsylvania.
-It is upon information and belief the Policy at issue was drafted at Defendant's principal place of business located in Pennsylvania. - 7.
-Venue is proper in this district pursuant to 28 U.S.C. § 1391(a) because a substantial portion of the wrongful acts upon which this lawsuit is based occurred in this District.
-Venue is also proper pursuant to 28 U.S.C. § 1391(c) because Defendant is a corporation that has substantial, systematic, and continuous contacts in the Commonwealth of Pennsylvania, and as a result is subject to personal jurisdiction in this District.
-Defendant's principal place of business is located in this District.

-8. The acts and/or omissions complained of took place, in whole or in part, within the venue of this Court.
+This Court has personal jurisdiction over Defendant.
+At all relevant times Defendant has engaged in substantial business activities in Commonwealth of Pennsylvania.
+At all relevant times Defendant transacted, solicited, and conducted business in Pennsylvania through its employees, agents, and/or sales representatives, and derived substantial revenue from such business in Pennsylvania.
+Defendant purposefully availed itself of personal jurisdiction in Pennsylvania because it contracted to provide insurance to Plaintiff in Pennsylvania which is the subject of this case. - 7.
+Venue is proper in this district pursuant to 28 U.S.C. § 1391(c) because Defendant is a corporation that has substantial, systematic, and continuous contacts in Pennsylvania and within the Eastern District of Pennsylvania.
+Further, the insurance sold to Plaintiff which is the subject of this case was sold in the Eastern District of Pennsylvania. - 8.
+The acts and/or omissions complained of took place, in whole or in part, within the venue of this Court.